League-of-Foundry-Developers/foundry-macro-marker/README.md

 2. Token (or linked actor)
 3. User

+> **NB:** Flag-based toggles should only be used inside the actual macro, not inside the marker configuratio!

 #### Macro
 Toggling the state on the macro will make it visible for every user, irregardless of the token they have selected.